 The mission of the Hubbard Brook (HBR) LTER program is to improve understanding of the response of the Northern Forest ecosystem to natural and anthropogenic disturbances.
 The broad conceptual model guiding our research envisions disturbance playing out on a geophysical and historical template that influences the biogeochemistry, vegetation, hydrology and food webs of the northern forest (FIG. 1).
 Traditionally, we have organized our research around three types of disturbance: 1) disturbance resulting directly or indirectly from regional climate change; 2) disturbance associated with air pollution; and 3) disturbance related to changes in forest structure and composition.
-Our conceptual model has evolved in response to results (many surprising) from long-term data collection, leading to new emphasis on interactions among disturbances and legacies of past disturbance.
+Our conceptual model has evolved in response to results and surprising findings from long-term data collection, leading to new emphasis on interactions among disturbances and legacies of past disturbance.

-Our activities include: 1) collection, analysis and curation of long-term data sets; 2) plot-scale and small-watershed manipulation experiments; 3) landscape scale field studies on hydrology, soil, vegetation, microbes, birds and other heterotrophs; 4) cross-site surveys and experiments across the Northern Forest region and among LTER sites; 5) development and application of ecosystem models; and 6) educational, outreach and natural resource management projects coordinated by the Hubbard Brook Research Foundation (HBRF).
+Our activities include: 1) collection, analysis and curation of long-term data sets; 2) plot-scale and small-watershed manipulation experiments; 3) landscape-scale field studies on hydrology, soil, vegetation, microbes, birds and other heterotrophs; 4) cross-site surveys and experiments across the Northern Forest region and among LTER sites; 5) development and application of ecosystem models; and 6) educational, outreach and natural resource management projects coordinated by the Hubbard Brook Research Foundation (HBRF).
 Long-term data, experiments, and ecosystem models are used to synthesize results, evaluate uncertainties, and make projections of future ecosystem structure, function, and services.
 Below, we review results from the past six years of research, organized by focal disturbances (air pollution, climate change, and forest disturbances) and highlight how new results have driven the evolution of our conceptual model and the development of new research initiatives (Table 1).